stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 15 (P4L4) - Agile Development Methods.md

    2. Integration tests
    3. System tests
 8. **On-site customer**: the customer is an actual member of the team (not very common in practice)

+## Testing Strategy

+The testing strategy in agile is that testing is coded confidence.
+There are various types of tests we should implement for meaningful features and functionality:

+- Unit tests
+- System tests